 Bernie’s influence extended far beyond Iowa.
-He was elected president of the National Federation of High School Athletic Associations (NFHS), he served on the NFHS football rules committee for 32 years and chaired the basketball rules committee for 8 years, and was inducted into the NFHS Hall of Fame in 1993.
+He was elected president of the National Federation of High School Athletic Associations (NFHS), he served on the NFHS football rules committee for 32 years, chaired the basketball rules committee for 8 years, and was inducted into the NFHS Hall of Fame in 1993.
 He was presented the Distinguished Service Award by the National High School Coaches Association and the Award of Merit by the National High School Athletic Directors Association.
-He was also an active basketball official in the Big 8 Conference (now the Big 12 Conference) for 18 years, later serving as the Big 8 Conference supervisor of basketball officials for 7 years.
+He was also an active basketball official in the Big 8 Conference (now the Big 12 Conference) for 18 years, later serving for serving for 7 years as the Big 8 Conference supervisor of basketball officials.

-One of the last actions the Iowa Board of Control of the IHSAA took prior to Bernie’s retirement was to establish the Bernie Saggau Award.
-It is given annually to a high school senior, at each and every member school, who best exemplifies the characteristics of the WINNER who led the IHSAA for 37 years.
-I can think of no better tribute to an extraordinary leader and man.
+One of the last actions the IHSAA’s Board of Control took prior to Bernie’s retirement was to establish the Bernie Saggau Award.
+It is given annually to a high school senior, at each and every member school, who best exemplifies the traits and characteristics of this special person who led the IHSAA.
+I can think of no better or more appropriate tribute to this extraordinary leader and WINNER.

 Bernie Saggau & the Iowa Boys by Chuck Offenburger (Iowa High School Athletic Association, 2005)